-An optimization method used by Icms when the transform converts from 16 bits to 16 bits, is a CLUT table.
+An optimization method used by lcms when the transform converts from 16 bits to 16 bits, is a CLUT table.
 This is just a 3D (or 4D in CMYK) grid with nodes.
 Pixel values are interpolated across nodes.
 For example, the distortion you get when going from sRGB to Adobe RGB is stored in a 3D grid of 17 nodes on each R, G, B side.
 When a pixel arrives, the corresponding nodes that enclose the value are selected and the result is interpolated.
-In our 17 node example, a value of, say, (100, 100, 100) will go on the $100^{}(17-1)/255 = 6.7$ so the nodes 6 and 7 of each side will be taken for interpolation.
+In our 17 nodes example, a value of, say, (100, 100, 100) will go on the 100(17-1)/255 =6.7 so the nodes 6 and 7 of each side will be taken for interpolation.

-Le's now take a linear space.
+Let's now take a linear space.
 Since as said, many colors are collapsed to a relatively few codes due to the gamma encoding, almost all dynamic range is confined to few nodes.
 That means, In a 17 nodes grid, most image dynamic range will fall in 5 or 6 nodes.
 And this is the reason you got posterization in shadows: most of dark tones falls in just 1-2 nodes and linear interpolation cannot deal with the non-linear nature of the transform linear-gamma 2.2.

 How to solve this?
 The most evident way is to not use 3D CLUT optimization.
-The CMM already does that if you use floating point, or if you use 8 bits.
-In Icms 2.4 there is some experimental flag that tries to solve this issue adding an extra tone curve cmsFLAGS_CLUT_POST_LINEARIZATION and cmsFLAGS_CLUT_PRE_LINEARIZATION.
+The CMM already does that if you use floating point.
 Placing a cmsFLAGS_NOOPTIMIZE in all transforms would prevent problems, but at big performance penalty that is hard to explain just to fix this specific case.
+In 2.13 there is some code to detect optimization used on linear spaces.

 My recommendation for programmers would be to allow end user to turn optimization off for general usage, or at least to provide a specialized workflow for RAW handling with optimizations turned off, that is the only place when linear XYZ makes sense.
 For users, I would recommend to NEVER use linear XYZ spaces.
 They are good for nothing, nor for storage, nor for image processing.
 The very few algorithms that need to be done in linear can do and undo the conversion when processing.
 But anyway, there are people with strong opinions on this field and everybody is free to do whatever they want.
-This is just a recommendation; please don't take it as a stone-engraved truth.
+This is just a recommendation: please don't take it as a stone-engraved truth.